 collect, analyze, and interpret geographic information provided by geodetic surveys, aerial photographs, and satellite data.
 Research, study, and prepare maps and other spatial data in digital or graphic form for legal, social, political, educational, and design purposes.
 May work with Geographic Information Systems (GIS).
 May design and evaluate algorithms, data structures, and user interfaces for GIS and mapping systems.

-In this career summary, you will find out what the job of A Cartographer is about and what it is like.
+In this career summary, you will find out what the job of a Cartographer and Photogrammetrist is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Cartographers and Photogrammetrists collect, analyze, and interpret geographic information provided by geodetic surveys, aerial photographs, and satellite data.
 Research, study, and prepare maps and other spatial data in digital or graphic form for legal, social, political, educational, and design purposes.
 May work with Geographic Information Systems (GIS).
 May design and evaluate algorithms, data structures, and user interfaces for GIS and mapping systems.

 Cartographers and Photogrammetrists with little to no experience tend to make between $40960 and $51180 while the more experienced ones can earn over $82810 per year.

 One of the easiest ways to increase your salary as a Cartographer and Photogrammetrist is to move to a higher paying state like CA. Right now, the highest paying states for Cartographers and Photogrammetrists are CA, NJ, VA, WA and MD.

 However a higher pay at CA doesn’t guarantee that you will make more because the living expenses at CA might be twice as high than where you are currently at now.